 Many doctors believe that Complex Regional Pain Syndrome is a lack of or confused communication between the immune system, the inflammatory response, and the nervous system.
 These include the sympathetic nervous system (responsible for getting the muscles ready for intense physical activity), the somatomotor system (coordination and balance), the neuroendocrine systems (metabolism, energy, heart rate), the nociceptive system (our body’s response mechanism to threat or harmful stimulus), as well as an inflammatory response.
 This is discussed below.

 In 2010 Caring Medical’s Ross Hauser, MD, published “The Theoretical Basis for and Treatment of Complex Regional Pain Syndrome with Prolotherapy.”
-In this paper, he presented treatment guidelines in helping patients with simple dextrose injections into painful areas.
-The highlights and learning points of this paper are present here with research updates into 2020.
+In this paper, he presented treatment guidelines for helping patients with simple dextrose injections into painful areas.
+The highlights and learning points of this paper are presented here with research updates into 2020.
 This will also be discussed below.